minhkhoi0975/Unistroke-Gesture-Recognizer/README.md

 Programmer: Khoi Ho

 Description:
-This project aims to implement the single-stroke gesture recognition algorithm created by Washington University (https://depts.washington.edu/acelab/proj/dollar/dollar.pdf).
+This project aims to implement the single-stroke gesture recognition algorithm created by Washington University.
+Link to the research paper and the pseudocode: https://depts.washington.edu/acelab/proj/dollar/

 Features:
 + Draws single strokes on screen.